Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

-The selection of the inclination parameter for the inclined orbit depends on the applications and the area of the interest for the gravity field recovery.
+The selection of the inclination parameter for the inclined orbit depends on the applications and the area of interest for the gravity field recovery.
 Typically, the inclination parameter lies in the range $\qty{63}{\degree}\leqslant i \leqslant\qty{75}{\degree}$.
 Different authors and research groups claimed various inclination parameters from the above-mentioned range with different argumentation.
 For example, \cite{Cesare2010} and \cite{Elsaka2014} proposed $i=\qty{63}{\degree}$ as the optimum for the double-pair configuration to achieve a uniform and fast coverage on the global scale.
-A group of scientists from TUM \citep{Purkhauser2019} selected $i=\qty{70}{\degree}$ for their analysis and \cite{Wiese2012} took $i=\qty{72}{\degree}$.
-If the primary goal of the gravimetry mission is the observation and determination of the continental hydrology then lower inclinations would be preferable.
-On the other hand, if one is looking for the glaciers in the polar regions then higher inclinations are preferable.
+A group of scientists from the Technical University of Munich \citep{Purkhauser2019} selected $i=\qty{70}{\degree}$ for their analysis and \cite{Wiese2012} chose $i=\qty{72}{\degree}$.
+If the primary goal of a gravimetry mission is the observation and determination of the continental hydrology, then lower inclinations would be preferable.
+On the other hand, if one is looking for the glaciers in the polar regions, higher inclinations are more suitable.

-In our study, GFR simulations for the Bender-type constellation were run with the LRI inter-satellite range measurement system, where the noise ASD was based on \citet[][c.f.
-Fig. 5]{Abich2019}: \begin{linenomath} \end{linenomath} and for the accelerometer performance, the GRACE technical requirement from \citet[][]{Kim.2002, Darbeheshti2017} was taken: \begin{linenomath} \end{linenomath}
+In our study, GFR simulations for the Bender-type constellation were run with an LRI inter-satellite range measurement system, where the noise ASD was based on \citet[][c.f.
+Fig.~5]{Abich2019}: \begin{linenomath} \end{linenomath} and for the accelerometer performance, the GRACE technical requirement by \citet[][]{Kim.2002, Darbeheshti2017} was taken: \begin{linenomath} \end{linenomath}

-The left column in Fig.~\ref{GFR_Bender} shows the estimated gravity field from the near-polar orbit with LRI and GRACE technical requirement as an EA (errors simulated using Eq. \eqref{eqn:equation ASD LRI [Abbich2019]} and Eq. \eqref{eqn:equation 'optimistic' EA}) w.r.t.
-Earth Gravitational Model (EGM) 2008 reference gravity field model.
+The left column in Fig.~\ref{GFR_Bender} shows the estimated gravity field from the near-polar orbit with LRI and an EA following the GRACE technical requirement (errors simulated using Eq. \eqref{eqn:equation ASD LRI [Abbich2019]} and Eq. \eqref{eqn:equation 'optimistic' EA}) w.r.t. the Earth Gravitational Model (EGM) 2008 reference gravity field model.
 EWH amplitudes of the difference to the reference gravity field are \qty{\pm0.6}{\m}.
 The lower panel shows the corresponding SH error spectrum for the recovered gravity field.